-If it illuminates when you are driving, this indicates the system requires service.
+If it illuminates when you are driving, this indicates a malfunction.
 Your vehicle continues to have normal braking without the anti-lock brake system function.
 Have vour vehicle checked as soon as possible.

 Battery

 It illuminates when you switch the ignition on.